Turlandi

+Local residents of Turlandi believe that the tomb of Ayaz, the renowned general of King Mahmud of Ghazni, is located in the village.
+However, there is no concrete evidence to substantiate this claim, and the site is currently referred to as nadaan baba's tomb.
+Additionally, the tomb of Yousaf Khan is located on Karamar Hill in the nearby village of Sheraghund.

 History

 The name Turlandi is a modified form of the name Toolanday (Pashto: تولاندے) as used today.
 Toolanday means 'up and down' which is implicitly explained by the presence of a small mountain locally called Ghunday.
 It is one of the oldest villages of the area with diverse Pukhtoon/Pashtun cultural bonds.
 The nearby villages to the east and south, like Tarakai, Rashkai, Bachayay, a part of Managai village, khwaja and Kaludher have originated from this village.
+Haji Gulistan Khan father of Mamaan khan was the first person to visit saudi arabia by sea route to perform hajj.

 Demographics

 As of 2014, village councils declare that Turlandi has a population of 35,000.

-The main tribes (clans) dwelling in Turlandi are Ali Khan Khel, Jan Muhammad Khel, Dawran Khel, Amir Khel, Qabool Khel, Sundi Khel, Babi Khel, Buran Khel and Pacheer Khel.
+The main tribes (clans) dwelling in Turlandi are Ali Khan Khel, Mayagan, Jan Muhammad Khel, Dawran Khel, Amir Khel, Qabool Khel, Sundi Khel, Babi Khel, Buran Khel and Pacheer Khel.
 The literacy rate is relatively better and increasing rapidly.

-People of Turlandi earn a living primarily in the agricultural industry: mostly wheat, tobacco, vegetables, virgenia as well as small businesses, but are mostly attached with government services.
+People of Turlandi earn a living primarily in the agricultural industry: mostly wheat, tobacco, vegetables, vinegar as well as small businesses, but are mostly attached with government services.

 Culture

 Turlandians eat simple foods and wear simple clothes like shalwar kameez.
 Black tea is always offered to guests, for which Turlandians are famous in the region.

-The famous love couple Yousaf Khan and Shehr Bano are also associated with this village.
+The famous folktale love couple Yousaf Khan and Shehr Bano are also associated with this village.
 The first Pashto film was Yousaf Khan and Shehr Bano, shot in Turlandi.